Conversion Question: Charge as you drive?

 Two - the panel on your car can't be positioned for optimal direct sunlight;

 Three - solar panels don't like to be bounced around.
-The ones that you set up on the roof work better and last longer than a mobile one set up on a car.
+The ones that you set up on the roof of your house work better and last longer than a mobile one set up on a car.

 As solar panels improve, this will be an excellent solution!
 Stan Oshinsky, the smart guy behind Ovonic's NiMH battery for electric cars, designed solar panels that roll out like rugs; lightweight, flexible, durable, and efficient.
 You can see them in the movie, "Who Killed the Electric Car?"